jsebrech/minisync/readme.md

 - Eventually consistent state between all clients
 - No server other than for communication between clients
 - Communication protocol is JSON itself, can be sent over any JSON-capable channel
-- No "line of sight" between clients, synchronization can occur through e-mail
+- No "line of sight" needed between clients, synchronization could even occur through e-mail
 - Differential updates, only changes are sent

 Limitations